TetraSDF: Analytic Isosurface Extraction with Multi-resolution Tetrahedral Grid: Introduction

-Although these analytic methods yield meshes that exactly match the networks’ zero-level sets, they are limited to ReLU MLPs where CPWA analysis applies.
+Although these analytic methods yield explicit isosurfaces that exactly match the networks’ zero-level sets, they are limited to ReLU MLPs where CPWA analysis applies.
 Such networks are prone to spectral bias~\cite{rahaman2019spectral,Tancik2020FourierFeatures}, making it difficult to learn complex SDFs.
-TropicalNeRF~\cite{Kim2024} extends this by showing that a ReLU MLP combined with a grid-based positional encoder can be interpreted within a piecewise trilinear framework, providing a theoretical foundation for analytic extraction.
-For grid-based encoders using trilinear interpolation~\cite{Muller2022InstantNGP,chen2022tensorf}, the analysis assumes that the eikonal constraint holds within each trilinear cell; Under this, the zero-level set forms a plane within each cell, enabling analytic extraction despite the non-affine interpolation.
-In practice, however, enforcing this condition uniformly is difficult, which is only approximately corrected by the diagonal-plane intersection heuristic.
+TropicalNeRF~\cite{Kim2024} attempts to retain the expressiveness of grid-based positional encoders while enabling analytic extraction via a piecewise trilinear interpretation.
+However, for grid-based encoders using trilinear interpolation~\cite{mueller2022instant,chen2022tensorf}, its analytic guarantee relies on enforcing an eikonal constraint within each trilinear cell, which is difficult to satisfy uniformly, and thus uses a diagonal-plane intersection heuristic; consequently, the extracted isosurface is not guaranteed to exactly match the network’s zero-level set in general.

 To overcome the precision loss caused by non-affine interpolation while still avoiding spectral bias, we introduce a network architecture that combines a multi-resolution tetrahedral positional encoder with a ReLU MLP, exploiting the affine nature of barycentric interpolation.
-This design preserves the benefits of grid-based positional encoders for learning high-frequency SDFs, while ensuring that the overall mapping remains CPWA and thus amenable to analytic surface extraction.
+This design preserves the benefits of grid-based positional encoders for learning high-frequency SDFs, while ensuring that the overall mapping remains CPWA and thus amenable to analytic isosurface extraction.
 Notice that, unlike axis-aligned cuboids, the tetrahedral encoder partitions space into \emph{polyhedral cells}, which are then further subdivided by the folded hyperplanes of the ReLU MLP.

-Building on this observation, we propose a novel analytic mesh-extraction framework for networks employing our multi-resolution tetrahedral positional encoder with a ReLU MLP.
-While the positional encoder enhances the shape expressiveness, the extracted mesh still exactly matches the network’s zero-level set due to the CPWA nature of the overall mapping.
+Building on this observation, we propose a novel analytic isosurface extraction framework for networks employing our multi-resolution tetrahedral positional encoder with a ReLU MLP.
+While the positional encoder enhances the shape expressiveness, the extracted isosurface still exactly matches the network’s zero-level set due to the CPWA nature of the overall mapping.
 The encoder is designed to support efficient cell indexing and neighbor identification, which are essential for analytic traversal of the polyhedral structure.